grea09/color/article/article.md

 ## Flat Plan
 We can instantiate one or several flat plans from a partial plan.
 A flat plan is an ordered sequence of actions $\pi = [ a_1, a_2 \ldots a_n]$ that acts like a pseudo action $\pi = \langle pre_\pi, eff_\pi \rangle$ and can be applied to a state $s$ using functional composition operation $\pi := \bigcirc_{i=1}^n a_n$.

-We call a flat plan valid if and only if it can be functionally applied on the empty action.
-We note that this is different from classic planning because in our case the initial state is the first action that is already included in the plan.
+We call a flat plan valid if and only if it can be functionally applied on an empty state.
+We note that this is different from classic state planning because in our case the initial state is the first action that is already included in the plan.

 ## Solution
 A partial plan which generates only valid flat plans is a solution to the given problem.